 Shusha Fortress: how a mountain city became Karabakh's stronghold

-The history of Shusha Fortress — founded by Panahali Khan in the 18th century as the seat of the Karabakh khanate.
-What the walls and gates mean, what survives today, and how to read the fortress on a visit.
+The history of Shusha Fortress — founded by Panahali Khan in the 18th century as seat of the Karabakh khanate.
+What survives today and how to visit.

 Shusha exists because of its geography.
 Set on a rocky plateau ringed by cliffs and forest, it was chosen precisely because it was hard to reach and easy to defend.
 The fortress that grew around it is not a single castle but a whole fortified town — and understanding it is the fastest way to understand why this city sits at the heart of Karabakh's story.